Yeqing Kong

 Personal Pronouns:

 she, her, hersYeqing Kong is an Assistant Professor of Technical Communication in the School of Literature, Media, and Communication.
-Her research focuses on the communication of scientific, technological, health, and environmental risks in the global context, especially the communication strategies that vulnerable communities use for self-advocacy.
-She has published in IEEE Transactions on Professional Communication, Journal of Business and Technical Communication, Journal of Rhetoric, Professional Communication, and Globalization, and Proceedings of the ACM International Conference on the Design of Communication.
+Her research focuses on the communication of scientific, technological, health, and environmental risks in the global context, particularly the communication strategies employed by vulnerable communities for self-advocacy.
+She has published in Technical Communication Quarterly, IEEE Transactions on Professional Communication, Journal of Business and Technical Communication, Communication Design Quarterly, and Proceedings of the ACM International Conference on the Design of Communication.

 Education:

-- Ph.D. in Communication, Rhetoric, and Digital Media
+- Ph.D. in Communication, Rhetoric, and Digital Media, North Carolina State University, U.S.

 Interests